nanocosmos/docs/docs/cloud/troubleshooting.md

 `Ingest` tab which selects to view ingest statistics.
 Ingest statistics for all streams in the selected time period are retrieved.

 &#9404;
 `Copy URL to share` will copy the current page setup to clipboard.
-Users can send this URL link information to nanoCosmos support for further troubleshooting help.
+Users can send this URL link information to nanocosmos support for further troubleshooting help.

 &#9405;
 `IP address/user ID` indicates using either the IP address used in client playouts or user IDs to search for related streams.